 Although the number of new dinosaurs isn’t as big as I would have liked, the base game already contained pretty much every dinosaur you see throughout the movies, so there’s no point in double-dipping on the species.
 However, what they have provided is a bunch of skins for a large number of the animals which relate to Jurassic Park, The Lost World and Jurassic Park III.
 So, if you want to breed a T-Rex, and who doesn’t, then you can re-skin it to look like the version in one of the movies or the standard one within the base game.
 It may only be a small change but it helps immerse you and makes you believe you’re really rebuilding the actual park.

 In terms of the story you play through, although it does guide you quite a lot, I enjoyed the pacing and the ending to the campaign was a nice nod to the films.
-Plus, after playing through this I jumped into Sandbox as I felt like I had a much better grasp on the mechanics than I did previously, so if you haven’t’ played for a while or thought the base game may have been a little confusing at first, Return to Jurassic Park is a great re-entry to the game.
+Plus, after playing through this I jumped into Sandbox as I felt like I had a much better grasp on the mechanics than I did previously, so if you haven’t played for a while or thought the base game may have been a little confusing at first, Return to Jurassic Park is a great re-entry to the game.

 Visually, Return to Jurassic Park – or Jurassic World Evolution in general – looks amazing.
-The game now contains a photo mode which lets you pause the action and get up close to the dinosaurs as they frolic around the park, and some of these beasts look incredible up close.
+The game now contains a photo mode that lets you pause the action and get up close to the dinosaurs as they frolic around the park, and some of these beasts look incredible up close.
 When it rains some of them look a little ‘plasticky’ as the water creates a shine on their skin which forces it to lose some of the definition and detail, but other than that, for a simulation game the quality is great.

 The iconic Jurassic Park music is played at points in the game, bring back fond memories of watching them over and over and wishing I could be John Hammond as I shouted at the TV telling him that I could do it better than him – well, now I can!
 When that’s not playing you can hear the cries of your dinosaurs all around the park as they play with each other, get hungry, decide to smash down a fence, then chase my visitors around the park looking for food – it’s so beautiful.